-MDERDec[<prefix>]<prodName>
+'''

+MDERDec[prefix>]]odName>

+'''

-where <prodName> is the name of the ASN.1 production for which the function is being generated and <prefix> is an optional prefix that can be set via a configuration file setting.
+where prodName> is the name of the ASN.1 production for which the function is being generated and cprefix> is an optional prefix that can be set via a configuration file setting.
 The configuration setting used to set the prefix is the <typePrefix> element.
 This element specifies a prefix that will be applied to all generated typedef names and function names for the production.

+'''

 status = MDERDec<name> (OSCTXT pctxt, <name> pvalue);

+'''